comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 </center>

-In the next blog post, we look into how to leverage transit gateways and client ot site VPN endpoints to have a centralized access management to the cloud.
+In the next blog post, we look into how to leverage transit gateways and client to site VPN endpoints to have a centralized access management to the cloud.